 II.
 QUALITY CONTROL PLAN

-Each qualified firm is responsible for providing quality data to the project sponsor and MTC.
+Each vendor-certified firm is responsible for providing quality data to the project sponsor and MTC.
 In the Quality Control Plan (QCP), each firm will be required to describe the qualifications of each rater who will collect pavement distress data, including training and experience.
-If new raters will be assigned to collecting pavement distress data, the data collection contractor will need to describe the training and supervision that will be exercised during their "internship" period.
+If new raters will be assigned to collecting pavement distress data, the data collection contractor will need to describe the training and supervision that will be exercised during their “internship” period.
 The qualifications of the new raters must be provided to and approved by MTC before they will be allowed to conduct ratings without the direct supervision of experienced raters.

-All firms should describe the data verification processes that they will employ to validate accuracy, resolution and precision of the data collected.
-"Accuracy" indicates that the distress is identified correctly, e.g., alligator cracking is identified as alligator cracking instead of block cracking.
-"Resolution" indicates that severity levels are identified accurately, e.g., low severity longitudinal cracking is identified and recorded rather than omitted.
-"Precision" indicates that repeated ratings produce reasonably similar recorded distress type, severity and density combinations.
+All vendor-certified firms should describe the data verification processes that they will employ to validate accuracy, resolution and precision of the data collected.
+“Accuracy” indicates that the distress is identified correctly, e.g., alligator cracking is identified as alligator cracking instead of block cracking.
+“Resolution” indicates that severity levels are identified accurately, e.g., low severity longitudinal cracking is identified and recorded rather than omitted.
+“Precision” indicates that repeated ratings produce reasonably similar recorded distress type, severity and density combinations.

 Data verification processes must include:

-Periodic re-survey of "control" sections by survey teams at least once every two weeks.
+- Periodic re-survey of “control” sections by survey teams at least once every two weeks.

-Re-survey of at least 5 percent of the sections previously rated within one month of completing surveys.
+- Re-survey of at least 5 percent of the sections previously rated within one month of completing surveys.
 The same survey team may do the re-surveys.

-Re-survey of at least 5 percent of the rated sections by a supervisor.
+- Re-survey of at least 5 percent of the rated sections by a supervisor.

-Checks of collected data against prior survey data and checks of calculated PCI values against PCI values based on prior survey data projected to the survey date for the same section if no treatments have been applied since the prior survey.
+- Checks of collected data against prior survey data and checks of calculated PCI values against PCI values based on prior survey data projected to the survey date for the same section if no treatments have been applied since the prior survey.
 All of those outside plus or minus 15 PCI point differences should be checked by a supervisor or other person approved by MTC.

 Rater Certification Program

-Under the P-TAP, even if a firm has pre-qualified, all of the firm’s raters must be certified by MTC through the Rater Certification Program (RCP).
+Under the P-TAP, even if a firm is vendor-certified, all of the firm’s raters must be certified by MTC through the Rater Certification Program (RCP).
 The RCP consists of passing a pavement distress manual survey exam, and an online written exam.
 These exams are designed to evaluate the skills and knowledge of raters on pavement condition rating based on the MTC’s seven-distress protocol.
 A rater must rate up to 24 test sites and achieve the required level of accuracy performing ratings as defined by the Acceptance Criteria (see above).
 Raters from non-P-TAP consulting firms and local agencies can be certified.
-The rater certification exam will be conducted at lease once a year or as needed.
+The rater certification exam will be conducted at least once a year or as needed.
 Upon successful completion of the exams, a certificate will be issued that is valid for two years.
 Renewal is good for another two more years upon successful completion of an online refresher course.
 Every four years, all certified raters must take the field and written exams to be re-certified.

 III.
 QUALITY ACCEPTANCE PLAN

 MTC staff will need to communicate with the data collection contractors about issues found such as the sections for which the calculated PCI values do not match the projected PCI values to determine how to approach further steps.
 If the data collection contractor does not meet the requirements of the data collection quality control plan or if MTC determines that the collected data does not meet the requirements established in the prequalification requirements, MTC can issue a stop work order and require corrective actions.
-This may include requiring the data collection contractor to re-qualify all of the survey teams being used to collect data under the P-TAP contract, and re-surveying all sections rated since the last checks that showed the contractor was meeting contract requirements.
+This may include requiring the data collection contractor to re-certify all of the survey teams being used to collect data under the P-TAP contract, and re-surveying all sections rated since the last checks that showed the contractor was meeting contract requirements.
 Other less onerous corrective actions may be imposed by MTC on the data collection contractor.
 Multiple violations could result in termination of the data collection contract.
-MTC or its contracted staff, the California State University at Chico (CSUC) will administer the Quality Acceptance Plan.
+MTC or its designated staff, the California State University at Chico (CSUC) will administer the Quality Acceptance Plan.

 1) Administer Rater Certification Program